1. What is Covers for Others?

 6. How is the charity selected for each campaign?

-We’re keen for the artists we work with to raise money for a cause they’re passionate about, so we work with them to decide upon a charity and then liaise with them ourselves.
+We’re keen for the artists we work with to raise money for a cause they’re passionate about, so we often work with them to decide upon a charity and then liaise with them ourselves.
+In other cases, we select a charity based on the theme of a campaign.

 7. How can I participate as an artist/band/musician?